 - i.
-An establishment that: - Provides sleeping accommodations to the public for a fee; - II.
-Provides breakfast to its guests as part of the fee; - III.
-Provides a designated area within the establishment where the operator must reside: - IV.
-Is residential in character; and - V. Is the primary use on the property. - A bed and breakfast inn is permitted in accordance with the use tables in this Article subject to the following standards. - I. The bed and breakfast inn may have a maximum of 14 guest rooms. - II.
-The bed and breakfast inn may provide sleeping accommodations for no more than 30 consecutive days to a particular guest.
+Provides sleeping accommodations to the public for a fee; - ii.
+Provides breakfast to its guests as part of the fee; - iii.
+Provides a designated area within the establishment where the operator must reside; - iv.
+Is residential in character; and - v.
+Is the primary use on the property.

-(e) Building or Home Improvement Supplies
+- vi.
+The bed and breakfast inn may have a maximum of 14 guest rooms. - vii.
+The bed and breakfast inn may provide sleeping accommodations for no more than 30 consecutive days to a particular guest. - (e) Building or Home Improvement Supplies